gsbirch/gsbirch.github.io/partyshooter.md

 #### Dev Build 1
 - Initial Release
-- Fixed bug where players could specify port to connect to
+- Fixed bug where players could not specify port to connect to